Material Science Advances Improve Power Supply Design and Performance

 Wide Bandgap Semiconductors (SiC and GaN)

 Of course, the first new materials that we should mention are Silicon Carbide (SiC) and Gallium Nitride (GaN), two wide bandgap semiconductors that are rapidly replacing silicon in multiple power applications.
-SiC and GaN power devices operate at higher temperatures and frequencies than Si, allowing for more efficient power conversion in existing designs and even allowing the use of new topologies that are not feasible with silicon devices.
-Power supplies utilizing these materials can be more compact and lightweight, with improved overall performance.
-SiC devices are gaining traction in data center high-efficiency rack-mounted designs; GaN is popular for the lower-power designs commonly found in laptop and phone chargers.
-There is expected to be considerable overlap between SiC and GaN in medium power applications as both materials expand their performance envelope.
+SiC and GaN power devices operate at higher temperatures and frequencies than traditional silicon components, allowing for more efficient power conversion in existing designs and even enabling the use of new topologies that are not feasible with silicon devices.

 Magnetic Materials